 The prospectus includes the predetermined interest rate, also is called a coupon rate, which is set at the issuance of fixed-income security bonds.
 The yield or return on your investment is determined by the interest rate and the face value of the bond purchase.
-The legal agreement between the bond issuer and the bondholder includes a schedule for making interest payments to investors, such as the semi-annual payment that are common with corporate bonds, over the life of the bond.
+The legal agreement between the bond issuer and the bondholder includes a schedule for making interest payments to investors, such as the semiannual payments that are common with corporate bonds, over the life of the bond.

 The prospectus provides details about the bond’s maturity date, which determines the length of time you must hold the bond before repayment of the principal.
 The maturity date is the date on which the issuer agrees to pay the bondholder the original purchase price, or principal amount, and the final interest payment.
-The maturity date, which most bonds have, may be short-, medium- or long-term, ranging from one year up to 100 years (Ref 5).
+The maturity date, which most bonds have, may be short-, medium- or long-term, ranging from one year up to 100 years.